cyberbotics/webots-doc/guide/using-the-nao-robot.md

 ### Using Webots with Choregraphe

 These instructions have been tested with Webots 8.0.0 and Choregraphe 2.1.1.10.
-Please Note that Webots must not be launched as root when using any world containing naoqisim, otherwise Choregraphe won't be able to send instructions to the robot in Webots.
+Please note that Webots must not be launched as root when using any world containing naoqisim, otherwise Choregraphe won't be able to send instructions to the robot in Webots.